elix/elix.org/content/ListBox.md

 `ListBox` uses `SingleSelectionMixin` to expose a single selection.
 The user can click an item to select it, or navigate the selection with the keyboard (per `KeyboardDirectionMixin`, `KeyboardPagedSelectionMixin`, and `KeyboardPrefixSelectionMixin`).

-By default, the selected item is shown with standard highlight colors (CSS `highlight` color for the background, `highlighttext` for the text).
-This will eventually be configurable with CSS, although Elix is still working out a general theming strategy.
+By default, a `ListBox` shows a generic visual style.
+The selected item is shown with standard highlight colors (CSS `highlight` color for the background, `highlighttext` for the text).
+You can create custom subclasses of ListBox that override the `updates` property to provide custom styling.

 The ListBox exposes an `orientation` property that can either by "vertical" (the default), or "horizontal".
-Moreover, the list reflects its `orientation` property value as an attribute to simplify conditional styling.
+Internally, the orientation is tracked as `state.orientation`.

 [A horizontal list](/demos/horizontalList.html)